ESPRI-Mod/synda/sdp/doc/postprocessing_tutorial.md

 #### Pipeline definition file creation

-We will define a new pipeline called P001.
+We will define a pipeline called P001.

-To do this, we must edit the file *P001.py*.
+Edit the file below:

-This file is located in ${SP_HOME}/conf/pipeline/P001.py
+    ${SP_HOME}/conf/pipeline/P001.py

-Edit this file so it looks like this:
+This file content must be:

     import sppipelineutils
     import sppostprocessingutils